kimgh06/minesweeper-client/src/guide/en/of_contribute/how_to_render.md

 }
 ```

-The cursor canvas would be rendered by other user cursors' position
+The cursor canvas is rendered based on other user cursors' position
 ```tsx
 /** More details can be found in components/canvas/index.tsx */
 // Draw other users' cursor